Vonng/pigsty/docs/d-redis.md

 ### Caveat

-Although this is not the recommended behavior, you can deploy PostgreSQL with Redis in a mixed deployment to make the best use of machine resources.
+Although not recommended, it is still possible to deploy a mix of PostgreSQL and Redis to make the most of machine resources.

-The `redis.yml` playbook will deploy the Redis Monitor Exporter on the machine at the same time, including `redis_exporter` and `node_exporter` (optional).
+The `redis.yml` playbook will deploy the Redis Monitor Exporter on the machine, including `redis_exporter` and `node_exporter` (optional).

-During this process, if the machine's `node_exporter` exists, it will be redeployed.
+If the machine's `node_exporter` exists during this process, it will be redeployed.

 By default, Prometheus will use the "multi-target crawl" mode, using the Redis Exporter on port 9121 on the node to crawl **all** Redis instances on that node.